RenaudGervais/old-website/_posts/2014-07-17-teegi-tangible-eeg-interface.md

 ### Related publications
 - {% reference Frey2014 %} <a href="/papers/Frey2014.pdf"><img src="/images/pdf.png"></a>
+- [Slides](http://renaudgervais.github.io/UIST2014-teegi-presentation/) of the talk that [Jeremy](http://phd.jfrey.info/) and I gave at UIST 2014
 - [Gizmodo](http://gizmodo.com/7-experimental-interfaces-that-show-the-future-of-ui-de-1642890943): Teegi has been highlighted as an interface that shows the future of UI design
-- [Slides](http://renaudgervais.github.io/UIST2014-teegi-presentation/) of the talk that [Jeremy](http://phd.jfrey.info/) and I gave at UIST 2014
+- [Motherboard](http://motherboard.vice.com/read/brain-waves-doll): A great summary of the Teegi project